jorams/blog/blog/dont-require-a-cla/post.md

 CLA.
 If you're very concerned about the legal status of contributions, consider handing the reign of the project over to an organization like the Apache Foundation or the Free Software Foundation instead of requiring contributors to sign a CLA of your own.
-There are many people who have signed their NDAs and it makes your intentions clear.
+There are many people who have signed their CLAs and it makes your intentions clear.
 However, even if you're concerned, consider if it's really that big of a problem.
 Huge open source projects like Linux and [FreeBSD][] have been running for years without a CLA.
 They have been very